 - Change the perception and make your company stand out at the same time by considering ways to make job seekers feel great about your company and their interaction with you.

 - Don’t just send job seekers to your website!
 Ultimately, they may have to apply online, but consider taking steps to ensure job seekers feel they made good use of their time:

-- Utilize a sign-in log to record candidates’ contact info.
+- Utilize a sign-up log to record candidates’ contact info.

 - Use our Candidate Database to review and follow up with those you met after the event.